-The biggest and the most common ethical issue that mental health professionals face is maintaining boundaries.
-At times it can be difficult to make sure that you are not developing a personal relationship with a patient.
-Sometimes patients may blur the lines, or attempt to blur the lines, because of the way that the therapist-patient relationship develops.
-It can cause the patient to form a strong attachment that appears to be more than that of friendship, for example.
-It is then important for the therapist to maintain and re-establish the boundaries as needed.
+The most common ethical issue faced by mental health professionals is maintaining boundaries.
+At times it can be difficult to ensure that you are not developing a personal relationship with a patient.
+Sometimes patients may blur or attempt to blur the lines because of how the therapist-patient relationship develops.
+For example, a patient might form a strong attachment to their therapist that appears to be more than professional.
+It is important for the therapist to maintain and re-establish boundaries as needed.

-On the opposite side of this, therapists should definitely not be involved in the counseling of someone that they know personally or have an ongoing connection to, even if more removed, such as the parent of one of your child's friends.
-It is outside of the ethical boundaries to counsel a family member, a friend or even a neighbor.
-It might not seem like it would be a problem, but this is not fair to the client.
-They deserve an unbiased, objective therapist and the same level of confidentiality as all other clients.
+Therapists also should not counsel someone that they know personally or are personally connected to, even if the connection is removed, such as the parent of one of their child's friends.
+It is outside of the ethical boundaries of the field to counsel a family member, a friend, or even a neighbor.
+Every patient deserves an unbiased, objective therapist and the same level of confidentiality as all other patients.

-Therapists are generally trained in certain areas of therapy.
-This means that a specific therapist may be skilled in working with children or helping people with marriage problems or using specific types of treatment.
-It is essential that a therapist only provide therapy that they have been trained and licensed to provide.
-Part of their ethical responsibilities is to make sure that they are only providing counseling in areas that they are skilled.
-If the patient needs a different type of therapy or needs additional help in something else, it is their responsibility to help the patient find someone else or at least let the patient know that they need to find someone else.
+Therapists are generally best trained in certain areas of therapy.
+A specific therapist may be skilled in working with children, helping people with marriage problems, or using specific types of treatment such as cognitive-behavioral therapy.
+It is essential that a therapist only provide the therapy that they have been trained to provide.
+If a patient needs a different type of therapy, it is the therapist's ethical responsibility to help the patient find someone else, or at least let the patient know that they need to find someone else.

-As in any form of a professional job, a therapist is responsible for maintaining a standard of professionalism.
-They are responsible for keeping their personal life, and their professional life separated as much as possible.
-This can be difficult in some instances, and mental health professionals are most definitely only human.
-This means that things will happen in their lives that will affect them and affect their ability to be an effective counselor or therapist for their clients.
+Therapists are responsible for maintaining a standard of professionalism.
+They must keep their personal and professional lives as separate as possible.
+This can be difficult in some instances, and mental health professionals are only human.
+This means that things will happen in their lives that may affect their ability to be an effective counselor for their clients.
 When these things happen, the therapist must find a way to work through the issue at hand.

-If a therapist can separate their personal problems and professional lives and carry on with their work, they can do so ethically.
-If they are not able to do so, however, then they must take a leave or otherwise remove themselves from a situation where they are responsible for counseling others.
-A therapist who is in the middle of a divorce or who have lost a loved one or who is experiencing an addiction should seek out professional help for themselves if needed and should stop counseling others until their ability to counsel effectively is resumed.
+If a therapist can separate their personal problems from their professional life and carry on with their work, they can do so ethically.
+If they are not able to do so, then they must take a leave or otherwise remove themselves from situations where they are responsible for counseling others.
+A therapist in the middle of a contentious divorce, who has recently lost a loved one, or who is experiencing addiction should seek out professional help for themselves, and they should take a break from counseling patients if their ability to counsel effectively is impaired.

-Every therapist and every medical professional in any capacity is responsible for maintaining the confidentiality of their patients.
-This means they're responsible for keeping all personal information including intake forms, patient notes and contact information confidential.
-It must be stored in a way that it can't be accessed by anyone, but authorized personnel and the therapist is not allowed to share that information with anyone else.
-That means they are never allowed to share information about who their clients are, where their clients live, what personal problems their clients are experiencing or anything that happens during a session, with a few exceptions that are discussed later in this post.
+Every therapist-and indeed, every medical professional-is responsible for maintaining the confidentiality of their patients.
+This means they're responsible for keeping all personal information confidential, including intake forms, patient notes, and contact information.
+These must be stored so that they can't be accessed by anyone other than the therapist and other authorized personnel, and the therapist is not allowed to share that information with anyone else.
+Confidential information includes who their clients are, where their clients live, what personal problems their clients are experiencing, and anything that happens during a session, with a few exceptions that are discussed below.

 Respecting Patient Differences

-Patients come from different backgrounds, different walks of life and different cultures.
-A mental health professional or anyone in the medical profession is required to respect all differences and to maintain a level of professionalism and courtesy with those who have different backgrounds, thoughts, beliefs, and feelings from their own.
-If the therapist isn't able to do this or does not do this for any reason, they should seek out professional training until they are able to do so.
+Patients come from different backgrounds, walks of life, and cultures.
+A mental health professional is required to respect all differences and to maintain a level of professionalism and courtesy with those who have different backgrounds, thoughts, beliefs, and feelings from their own.
+If the therapist can't do this for any reason, they should seek out professional training until they are able to do so.

 Getting the Authorities Involved